tkimhofer/nmr_bulkmag_vizualisation/README.md

 An interactive JavaScript visualisation of the bulk magnetisation vector and detected signals during a standard 1D NMR (Nuclear Magnetic Resonance) experiment.

-The animation is governed by the [Bloch equations](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Supplemental_Modules_(Physical_and_Theoretical_Chemistry)/Spectroscopy/Magnetic_Resonance_Spectroscopies/Nuclear_Magnetic_Resonance/NMR_-_Theory/Bloch_Equations), which describe how nuclear magnetisation evolves in time under the influence of the magnetic field and T1, T2 relaxation processes.
+The animation is governed by the Bloch equations <sup id="bloch">1</sup>, which describe how nuclear magnetisation evolves in time under the influence of the magnetic field and T1, T2 relaxation processes.

 🔗 **Live demo:** [tkimhofer.github.io/nmr_visualisation](https://tkimhofer.github.io/nmr_visualisation/)